 Nestled along Historic Hwy.
-49 on the northern edge of Calaveras County you’ll find charming and quaint Mokelumne Hill—an entire town that is designated as a California Historical Landmark.
-But a trip to Mokelumne Hill (or “Moke Hill as locals call it) isn’t just for the history geeks out there, because this authentic Gold Country retreat offers a perfect weekend getaway for anyone who is looking to escape the grind and kick back at a leisurely pace.
-If you go, here’s how to make a weekend out of it…
+49 on the northern edge of Calaveras County you’ll find charming and historic Mokelumne Hill—an entire town that is designated as a California Historical Landmark.
+A trip to Mokelumne Hill (or “Moke Hill as locals call it) isn’t just for the history lovers out there because this authentic Gold Country town also offers a perfect retreat for anyone who is looking to escape the grind.